endj/postgres-tuning-bench/README.md

+Abonded project but might take a look at it now that Go has generics

 Sandbox system for testing with various read/write ratios and sizes.
 Made mostly for testing Postgres settings with various such as: